 We believe that all services should be offered with respect and empathy, in the spirit of hope and recovery.

-Please use “Homeward Bound” to reference to the nonprofit.
-We encourage you not to use programs or initiatives to identify our organization.
+Please use “Homeward Bound” to reference the nonprofit.
+Please do not to use the names of programs or initiatives to refer to our organization.
 For example:

 Improper usage: “I’m volunteering at AHOPE.”